suryaddede/next-js-rag/README.md

 # Next.js RAG Application

-A modern RAG (Retrieval Augmented Generation) application built with Next.js, using ChromaDB for vector storage and Google's Gemini AI for text generation.
+A modern RAG (Retrieval Augmented Generation) application built with Next.js, using ChromaDB for vector storage, Voyage AI for embeddings, and Google's Gemini AI for text generation.

 ## 🌟 Features

 - 🚀 **Modern Next.js 15** with App Router
 - 🧠 **RAG implementation** with ChromaDB vector database
 - 🤖 **Google Gemini AI** integration for intelligent responses
+- 🔍 **Voyage AI embeddings** for semantic search and retrieval
 - 🎨 **Beautiful UI** with shadcn/ui and Tailwind CSS
 - 📱 **Responsive design** with mobile support
 - 🔐 **Admin panel** for document management